 Q: Does your firm handle cases involving all federal law enforcement agencies?

 Yes, we do.
-The attorneys on our federal criminal defense team have extensive experience on both sides of federal cases involving:
+Our Chicago federal criminal defense lawyers have extensive experience on both sides of federal cases involving:

 - Centers for Medicare and Medicaid Services (CMS)